 A Provider should identify members of staff to fulfil roles appropriate to the level of assessment activities being undertaken.
-For example, there will be no requirement to designate an Internal Verifier Manager in small Providers where one Internal Verifier can undertake effectively all verification activities.
+For example, there will be no requirement to designate an Internal Verifier co-ordinator in small Providers where one Internal Verifier can undertake effectively all verification activities.

-Two or more roles may be undertaken by the same person, e.g. teacher and internal verifier.
-However, it should be noted that Internal Verifiers who are also teachers cannot internally verify their own assessments.
+Two or more roles may be undertaken by the same person, e.g. teacher/trainer/instructor and internal verifier.
+However, it should be noted that Internal Verifiers who are also teachers/trainers/instructors/tutors instructors cannot internally verify their own assessments.

-Please refer to the relevant Apprenticeship Programme specific documentation for the level of expertise required by the teachers and Internal Verifiers.
+Please refer to the relevant Apprenticeship Programme specific documentation for the level of expertise required by the teachers/trainers/instructors/tutors instructors and Internal Verifiers.

-2.1 Collaborating Provider - Collaborating Provider's Programme Leader
+1.6.1 Collaborating Provider - Collaborating Provider's Programme Leader

 The Collaborating Provider's Programme Leader is the person responsible for ensuring that the management, administrative and quality assurance systems for the programme are properly maintained.
-The operational role will be managed by the Collaborating Provider's Programme Manager, Co-ordinating with the National Programme Manager, its Authorised Officer, the Quality Assurance Personnel, the Teacher and the Internal Verifier(s).
+The operational role will be managed by the Collaborating Provider's Programme Manager, Co-ordinating with the National Programme Co-ordinator, its Authorised Officer, the Quality Assurance Personnel, the Teacher/Trainer/Instructor(s) and the Internal Verifier(s).